What were the reasons for putting the book together?

 - For those businesses starting up, seek professional advice early on.
 This does not mean that you necessarily start spending large amounts of money on advisers at the start but you will gain an awareness of the important issues that will help you not to miss opportunities.

 - Knowledge is key to make sure opportunities are spotted and not missed.
 Reading this book would be an excellent starting point.
 There are also free resources available from the UKIPO and my firm has put together a free resource to help new business get started with realising the value in their innovations: http://ipfoundry.io.

-Alexander Korenberg is co-consulting editor of the new title, ‘Intellectual Property Strategy- A Practical Guide to IP Management’.
+Alexander Korenberg and Stephen Robertson are co-consulting editor's of the new title, ‘Intellectual Property Strategy- A Practical Guide to IP Management’.
 Full details, including a free sample chapter, can be found here